Library Book Clubs.

 This murder mystery / psychological thriller book club for adults, led by assistant librarian Katie Simpson, meets the first Wednesday of the month at 6pm in the Orangeville Library.
 Sign up online here or contact the Library (email or 570-683-5354) for more information!

-• Worst Case Scenario by T.J.
+Worst Case Scenario by T.J.
 Newman // When a pilot suffers a heart attack at 35,000 feet, a commercial airliner filled with passengers crashes into a nuclear power plant in the small town of Waketa, Minnesota, which becomes ground zero for a catastrophic national crisis with global implications.
-The Interntaional Nuclear Event Scale tracks nuclear disasters.
-I has even levels.
+The International Nuclear Event Scale tracks nuclear disasters.
+It has seven levels.
 Level 7 is Major Accident, with only two on record: Fukushima and Chernobyl.
 There has never been a Level 8.
 Until now.
-In this heart-stopping thriller, ordinary people (power plant employees, firefighters, teachers, families, enighbors, and friends) are thrust into an extraordinary situation as they face the ultimate test of their lives.
+In this heart-stopping thriller, ordinary people (power plant employees, firefighters, teachers, families, neighbors, and friends) are thrust into an extraordinary situation as they face the ultimate test of their lives.

-Past books include: Lock Every Door (Sager); A Flicker in the Dark (Willingham); Behind Closed Doors (Paris); Xmas Break (Rowney); A Good Girl's Guide To Murder (Jackson)
+Past books include: Lock Every Door (Sager); A Flicker in the Dark (Willingham); Behind Closed Doors (Paris); Xmas Break (Rowney); A Good Girl's Guide To Murder (Jackson); The Crash (McFadden)